dnandha/miauth/README.md

 but for now you can always check the code.

 ## Installation
-Clone this repository and simply run `pip install -e`.
+Clone this repository and simply run `pip install -e` inside the cloned directory.

 Requires Python 3.